Redditors Are Against Woman Who Wants To Give Her Son The Same Name As Her Late Cat

 It's normal to experience shock, loss, and sadness after a beloved dog, cat, or any other pet passes away.
 We share a deep affection and bond with our animal companions.

 In general, the greater the emotional grief you experience, the more important your pet was to you.
-This Redditor missed her cat so much so that she wanted to name her child after the cat.
+This Redditor missed her cat so much that she wanted to name her child after the cat.

 Read the story for yourself below.